-Net Change in Fund Balances - Governmental Funds \$ 233,450 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Net Change in Fund Balances - Governmental Funds \$ (98,183) Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-Capital Outlays Depreciation Expense (49,698) (24,167) Long-term debt proceeds are reported as other financing sources in the Governmental Funds and as long-term liabilities in the Statement of Net Position.
-(203,163) Change in Net Position - Governmental Activities \$ 6,120
+Capital Outlays Depreciation/Amortization Expense 302,647 (184,707) 117,940 The repayment of principal of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term debt in the statement of net position.
+334,012 Long-term debt proceeds are reported as other financing sources in the Governmental Funds and as long-term liabilities in the Statement of Net Position.
+(278,313) Change in Net Position - Governmental Activities \$ 75,456